Capacity building

 All bids must be submitted online through the council’s online portal, Blackbaud Grant Making (BBGM).
 We cannot accept submissions by email, by post or by hand.

-Applications will be made on one form with two sections.
+Applications will be made on one form consisting of two sections.
 The first section is about your organisation and the second section is about the project you’re bidding for.

 Organisation assessment